jackcarey/web-components/README.md

 # web-components

-This repository contains a collection of undefined web components for various purposes.
+This repository contains a collection of 2 web components for various purposes.
 Each component is published as a separate package with their own readme.

 ---